|

 captured top awards for his art at national and international competitions.

-John's work is displayed at Wood's End Studio where he also teaches courses in
+John's work is displayed at Wood's End Studio in southern Muskoka.

 Dempsey,